Pride is for everyone.”

 - Green has a connection to the natural world.

-- Turquoise is a stone that has been linked to both magic and art.
+- Turquoise is linked to both magic and art.

 - Violet is a colour that represents the LGBTQ community’s spirit.

-One of the most well-known and widely used LGBT flags is the 6-Color Pride Flag.
+One of the most well-known and widely used LGBTQ+ Pride flags is the 6-Color Pride Flag.
 This flag features the colours red, orange, yellow, green, indigo, and violet.

-Because hot pink cloth was hard to come by, these flags were not created with it.
-After gay San Francisco City Supervisor Harvey Milk died on November 27, 1978, demand for the flag skyrocketed.
+Due to the scarcity of hot pink cloth, they did not incorporate it into these flags.
+Moreover, After gay San Francisco City Supervisor Harvey Milk died on November 27, 1978, demand for the flag skyrocketed.

 3. Philadelphia Pride Flag

-The addition of black and brown stripes to the traditional pride flag signified people of colour, who had previously been marginalised in certain aspects of the gay rights movement.
+The inclusion of black and brown stripes in the traditional LGBTQ+ pride flags symbolized people of color, addressing past marginalization within certain facets of the gay rights movement.

-Lena Waithe, an American actress, wore the Philadelphia Pride Flag as a cape at the 2018 Met Gala.
-She is a strong advocate for black people in the entertainment industry, and the flag gained in popularity as she made it more visible.
+Lena Waithe, an American actress, wore the Philadelphia LGBTQ+ Pride Flags as a cape at the 2018 Met Gala.
+Additionally, She is a strong advocate for black people in the entertainment industry, and the flag gained in popularity as she made it more visible.

 Leader’s Tip: